MionKit/mion/packages/serverless/README.md

 ## Google Cloud Functions

-## HTTP Server
+## Mikro Http

-This is a limited http server, only supports application/json, does not support multipart/form-data, no websocket or streams, it waits for the request end 'event' before calling the route. it is suited only for modern APis where not to large request/response data us used.
-No file upload support neither, Applications can use third party File Storage services for this.
+This is a limited http server, only supports `application/json` content type, does not support multipart/form-data, no websocket or streams, it waits for the request end 'event' before calling the route.
+No file upload support neither, Applications should use third party File Storage services for this.

+**_It is suited only for modern APIs where not to large request/response data us used._**

 ## &nbsp;